 Potential buyers of caravans need to be extremely careful to ensure that their proposed caravan is, in fact, fully compliant with Australia’s vehicle safety regulations, as stated in the national Australian Design Rules.
 The Federal government’s Vehicle Safety Standards branch has recognised the problems in the caravan industry.
 It is introducing a new Road Vehicle Standards Act in July 2021.
 This Act replaces the Motor Vehicle Standards Act, which has been in force since 1989.

-Caravan and motorhome compliance can confuse.
+Travel Trailer and motorhome compliance can confuse.
 Imports are often not 100% compliant.
 This article shows what is required.
-Total caravan and motorhome compliance is rarely an issue with locally-made product.
-It can be, however, with imported caravans.
-This was particularly so of fifth-wheel caravans.
+Total travel trailer and motorhome compliance is rarely an issue with locally-made product.
+It can be, however, with imported travel trailers.
+This was particularly so of fifth-wheel travel trailers.
 There can also be problems with private imports.
 They may legally be used but only by the original buyer.
 That buyer often truly (but wrongly) believes them to be 100% compliant.
 They must not be sold, nor even given away, unless brought to 100% compliance.

-Caravan and motor home tyres take a far greater beating than those in general use – an industry report noted that such tyres are subject to major abuse greater than any other form of use.
-In particular, stated the report, caravan and motor home tyres are often grossly under-inflated and overloaded.
+Travel Trailer and motor home tyres take a far greater beating than those in general use – an industry report noted that such tyres are subject to major abuse greater than any other form of use.
+In particular, stated the report, travel trailer and motor home tyres are often grossly under-inflated and overloaded.

 To make caravan fridges work as claimed, and draw less energy, is cheap, simple and easy.
 Many can be transformed.
 This article shows how.